ProbMLCourse/assignment_0/README.md

 * `README.md` - the text you are currently reading.
 * `make_pdf.jl` - a short Julia script that contains the code used to produce A0.pdf from A0.jmd.

-## Submitting with Github Classroom
+## Submission Instructions
-If you are a registered student in the course, you will
+If you are a registered student in the course you will recieve submission instructions prior to the deadline.
-* receive a link to accept this assignment
-* link your student account with your GitHub account
-* which will `git clone` this repository through GitHub Classroom.

-**If you are registered in the course and did not receive a Github Classroom assignment invitation, contact the instructors!**

-You will submit your solutions for assessment by using the following `git` commands in commandline, with git integrated into your editor environment like [Atom](https://github.atom.io/), or with a dedicated [Github application](https://desktop.github.com/):

-* `git status` - See what files have been changed, which have been `staged` (added and ready for a commit), or `unstaged` and will need to be added.
-* `git add` - Add all the files you want assessed.
-Including your `.pdf` writeup and your source code (`.jl`, `.jmd`, or `.py`)
-* `git commit` - Saves all the changes that were `staged` (by `git add`).
-* `git push` - Sends your changes off your machine.

-**Everything you want assessed must be committed and pushed before the assignment due date**

-Please practice using git and pushing your solutions prior to the deadline.
-If you have any difficulties, ask on the course forum.
+This README will also be updated with those details.

+## Collaboration and Github Private Repository
-Keep your solutions to this assignment private and in accordance with our collaboration and academic integrity policy.
+Keep your solutions to this assignment, including your GitHub repo, private and in accordance with our collaboration and academic integrity policy.